Skip to content

 });

-const partial = userDomain.wrapAsPartialLocalHandler({
+const partial = act_user.wrapAsPartialLocalHandler({

-getUser: async ({ userId }) => cache.get(userId), // others forwarded over the carrier
+getUser: async ({ userId }) => cache.get(userId), // the rest are forwarded over the connection

 });